GuiSanto/crypto-price-tracker/README.md

 Make sure you have Node.js and npm installed on your machine.

+### CoinGecko API Setup

 You also need to create a Developer account in CoinGecko API.

+1. **Create an account:**
+   Visit the [CoinGecko API registration page](https://support.coingecko.com/hc/en-us/articles/21880397454233-User-Guide-How-to-sign-up-for-CoinGecko-Demo-API-and-generate-an-API-key) and follow the instructions to sign up for a developer account.

+2. **Obtain an API key:**
-After creating an account, you need to get an API key and use it in the .env file.
+   After creating an account, follow the steps outlined in the guide to generate your API key from the CoinGecko dashboard.

+3. **Use the API key in the .env file:**
+   Create a `.env` file in the root directory of your project if it doesn't already exist.
+Add your CoinGecko API key to the `.env` file.

 ### Installation